OpenNebula/docs/source/installation_and_configuration/opennebula_services/oned.rst

 Datastore Driver
 ================

-The Datastore Driver defines a set of scripts to manage the storage backend.
+The Datastore Driver defines a set of scripts to manage the storage Back-end.

 -  ``EXECUTABLE``: path of the transfer driver executable as an absolute path or relative to ``/usr/lib/one/mads/``
 -  ``ARGUMENTS``: for the driver executable